kief/infrastructure-as-code.com/_patterns/core-stack/template-stack.md

 layout: pattern
 title:  "Template Stack Pattern"
 date:   2019-01-01 16:20:00
-categories: patterns
-group_name: Core stack patterns
-group_folder: core-stack
+category: Core Stack Patterns
+order: 2
 published: false
 ---

-# Pattern: Template Stack

 A great benefit of defining infrastructure as code is that it's easy to replicate infrastructure.
 This has a variety of uses, including: